ipierago/gf-svc-poc/README.md

 - remove updatedAt
 - example of long running business logic
 - example of (pub/sub in backend)
-- use events for commit/abort
-- convert gxp to golang
+- convert gxp to golang or rust
-- gxp in-memory cache saved regularly to db